Skip to main content

 Ozempic dosage

-The recommended starting dose of Ozempic is 0.25 milligrams (mg) injected subcutaneously or under the skin once per week for the first four weeks.
+The recommended starting dose of Ozempic is 0.25 milligrams (mg) injected subcutaneously (under the skin) once a week for the first four weeks.
 The dosage can then be increased to the standard dosage of 0.5 mg once weekly.
 A gradual increase in dosage helps the body adjust to the medication and reduces the risk of side effects.

-If blood sugar levels remain uncontrolled at 0.5 mg per week for four weeks, the dosage may be increased to 1 mg once weekly.
-After four weeks on the 1 mg dose, the dosage may be increased again to 2 mg if needed for further glycemic control.
+If blood sugar levels in Type 2 diabetes patients remain uncontrolled at 0.5 mg per week for four weeks, their healthcare provider may increase the dosage to 1 mg once weekly.
+The same is true for patients with chronic kidney disease.
+After four weeks on the 1 mg dose, the dosage may be increased again to 2 mg if needed for further glycemic control in patients with Type 2 diabetes.
 The maximum dose should not exceed 2 mg once per week.

-Adjustments in dosage may be needed based on your blood sugar levels, including your A1C levels.
+Adjustments in dosage may be needed based on blood sugar levels, including your A1C levels.
+The A1C level shows how well blood sugar has been controlled every moment of every day over the past 90 days.
 Your healthcare provider may recommend regular lab visits to monitor your condition.

 Ozempic dosage chart